-If the Contract Documents specify methods and equipment to perform the Work, use such methods and equipment, unless others are authorized by the Engineer.
-Obtain the Engineer’s written approval before substituting alternate methods or equipment.
-To obtain the Engineer’s approval, submit a written description of the alternate methods and equipment proposed and an explanation of the reasons for making the change.
-The Engineer’s approval of the substitute methods and equipment does not relieve the Contractor of the obligation to produce Work according to .
-If after trial use of the substituted methods or equipment, the Engineer determines that the Work does not conform to the Contract Documents, then complete the remaining Work using the specified methods and equipment.
+If the Contract Documents specify design methodologies, construction methods or equipment to perform the Work, use such methods and equipment, unless others are authorized by the Engineer.
+Obtain the Engineer’s written approval before substituting alternate design methodology, construction methods or equipment.
+To obtain the Engineer’s approval, submit a written description of the design methodology, construction methods or equipment proposed and an explanation of the reasons for making the change.
+The Engineer’s approval of the substitute design methodology, construction methods and equipment does not relieve the DBT of the obligation to produce Work according to 105.03.
+If after trial use of the substituted design methodology, construction methods or equipment, the Engineer determines that the Work does not conform to the Contract Documents, then complete the remaining Work using the specified design methodology, construction methods or equipment.
 Remove all deficient Work and replace it according to the Contract Documents, or take such other corrective action as directed by the Engineer.
-The Engineer’s authorization to substitute alternate methods and equipment will not change the basis of payment for the construction items involved or the Contract Time.
+The Engineer’s authorization to substitute alternate methods or equipment will not change the basis of payment for the items involved or the Contract Time.

 108.06 Determining a Time Extension to the Completion Date and Payment for Excusable Delays.

 A. General.
-The Department will only extend the Completion Date if an excusable delay, as specified in or , delays Work on the critical path shown on the accepted progress schedule and impacts the Completion Date.
+The LPA will only extend the Completion Date if an excusable delay, as specified in 108.06.B or 108.06.D, delays Work on the critical path shown on the accepted progress schedule and impacts the Completion Date.
 The critical path is defined as; the longest path of activities in the project that determines the project schedule completion date.
 The activities that make-up the critical path of activities are the “Critical Activities.”
 Any extension of the Completion Date will be executed by a change order.

-Mitigation of any delay, whether caused by the Department, Contractor, third-party or an intervening event, is a shared contract and legal requirement.
-Mitigation efforts include, but are not limited to, re-sequencing work activities, acceleration, and continuation of work through an otherwise planned shutdown period.
-The Contractor and Engineer must explore and discuss potential mitigation efforts in a timely manner.
+Mitigation of any delay, whether caused by the LPA, DBT, third-party or an intervening event, is a shared contract and legal requirement.
+Mitigation efforts include, but are not limited to, re-sequencing work activities, redesigning efforts, acceleration, and continuation of work through an otherwise planned shutdown period.
+The DBT and Engineer must explore and discuss potential mitigation efforts in a timely manner.

-The Department will not evaluate a request for extension of the Completion Date unless the Contractor notifies the Engineer as specified in .
+The LPA will not evaluate a request for extension of the Completion Date unless the DBT notifies the Engineer as specified in 108.02.F.
 Notification shall be in writing to the Engineer within 30 days following the termination of the event giving rise to the request and shall be accompanied by supporting analysis and documentation.

-The Engineer will evaluate the Contractor’s analysis and determine the time extension due, if any.
+The Engineer will evaluate the DBT’s analysis and determine the time extension due, if any.
 The Engineer will measure all time extensions in Calendar Days.
-For delays measured in Workdays, the Engineer will convert Workdays to Calendar Days by multiplying by 1.4 for a 5-day work week or less; 1.2 for a 6-day work week; and 1 for a 7-day work week; and extend the Completion Date by the resulting number of Calendar Days plus any holidays the Contractor does not normally work that occur in the extension period.
+For delays measured in Workdays, the Engineer will convert Workdays to Calendar Days by multiplying by 1.4 for a 5-day work week or less; 1.2 for a 6-day work week; and 1 for a 7-day work week; and extend the Completion Date by the resulting number of Calendar Days plus any holidays the DBT does not normally work that occur in the extension period.
 When the conversion of Workdays to Calendar Days results in a decimal of 0.5 or greater, the Engineer will round the number of Calendar Days to the next highest whole number.
 When the conversion results in a decimal less than 0.5, the Engineer will delete the decimal portion of the Calendar Days.

-The Engineer will not grant an extension of time for delays incurred from December 1 to April 30 unless the Contractor’s accepted progress schedule depicts work on the critical path occurring during this period.
+The will not grant an extension of time for delays incurred from December 1 to April 30 for construction work unless the Contractor’s accepted progress schedule depicts work on the critical path occurring during this period.